Full Fix: Att.net email not working with Outlook

-If you don’t have secure mail key generated, you’ll stop the account creation process and generate the secure mail key.
+If you don’t have a secure mail key generated, you’ll stop the account creation process and generate the secure mail key.
 This process is quite simple, and you can do it in a minute or two.
 To generate a secure key, do the following:

 - Go to your AT&T profile and choose Sign-in info.